KirkSuD/termux_api/README.md

 # termux_api

 Simple Python module to call [termux-api](https://wiki.termux.com/wiki/Termux:API) by subprocess.
-I used qpython + sl4a before.
-This is made to call termux-api in my Python scripts.

 Exception-free module to call termux-api.
 Most calls return (result, error).
 Please check error is None.
 Result is None if not a query.
 Thin wrapper around termux-api.
-Function & param names are close to the official wiki.
+Function & param names are close to the [official wiki](https://wiki.termux.com/wiki/Termux:API).
+If wiki is not detailed enough, here's the official repos: [termux-api](https://github.com/termux/termux-api), [termux-api-package](https://github.com/termux/termux-api-package).

+## Archived

+Support most APIs of v0.50.1, but not updated after v0.51.0 is released.
+(Probably still works for many cases, but please be careful.)

 ## Requirements